Genetic Alliance UK - Views & Policy:

 Explanation of What Interest We Have and What Work We Do:

-Research, treatment development [link to treatment development page] and care provision all require proportionate and rational regulation.
+Research, treatment development and care provision all require proportionate and rational regulation.
 Just as we involve ourselves in promoting and facilitating research, we believe it is important that the voice of patients affected by inherited conditions is heard in the regulatory arena.

 Here we describe Regulatory Authorities relevant to Genetic Alliance UK and our Members.